 At Bridge School, we teach your child as a unique learner.

 We combine innovative pedagogy with a deep understanding of child development to guide each individual child’s learning.
+Bridge School has a proficiency based system of education that is built into the fabric of all we do.
 Children come to understand themselves, and their identity within a supportive community.

 Who are we?

 Bridge students today range in age from three to thirteen.
 They are:

 - Compassionate community members dedicated to the advancement of their local and global community, and stewardship of the natural world.

 - Exuberant scholars who pour their personal passions and critical thinking skills into academic inquiries.

 - Mindful leaders who have a confident, adaptable, and resilient sense of self.